dominicegginton/dotfiles/README.md

 To reinstall an existing NixDarwin host, use the following steps:

 > [!NOTE]
-> Installing Nix on MacOS will create an seperate volume that will exceed many gigabytes in size.
+> Installing Nix on MacOS will create a separate volume exceeding many gigabytes in size.

 1. Install the [Nix package manager](https://nixos.org/download#nix-install-macos).
 2. Clone this repository to `~/.dotfiles`.